Economic and Political Overview

 Main Sectors of Industry

-Agriculture contributes 11.8% of the GDP and employs 21% of the active population (World Bank, latest data available).
+Agriculture contributes 11.6% of Egypt’s GDP and employs 19% of the active population (World Bank, latest data available).
 The sector has historically been important for Egypt, and it accounts for about 20% of total exports and foreign exchange earnings.
-According to the latest official governmental figures, Egypt's agricultural exports exceeded 6.3 million tons in 2022, marking a fresh record high, with an increase of more than 624,000 tons from 2021.
-The country has 3.9 million ha of agricultural land and just 45,000 ha of forests (FAO).
+The country has 3.5 million ha of agricultural land and just 45,000 ha of forests (FAO).
 The warm climate and the abundant Nile water allow for several annual harvests.
 The main crops are cereals, cotton, sugar cane and beetroots.
+The country is also a major producer of long-staple cotton, which is used in the textile industry.
+Fisheries in Egypt occupy vast areas of more than 13 million acres, equivalent to approximately 150% of their agricultural land.
+According to the latest official governmental figures, Egypt's agricultural exports experienced a 17% surge in 2024, reaching a noteworthy USD 10.6 billion and setting a record level of 8.6 million tons.
+According to the report, the list of the top agricultural exports includes: citrus fruits, fresh potatoes, fresh onions, grapes, fresh and dry beans, sweet potatoes, mangoes, fresh tomatoes, fresh garlic, fresh strawberries, guavas, and pomegranates.

 Egypt's non-oil industry remains rather limited.
-With automotive manufacturing, steel, cotton cultivation, textile production and the construction industry, the secondary sector accounts for 30.8% of the GDP and employs 27% of the workforce (World Bank).
-Overall, the manufacturing sector alone accounts for 15% of GDP, whereas the mining industry accounts for only 0.5%, but is a strategic sector at the centre of the country’s development plan, as the government aims at increasing its share of GDP to 5% over the next two decades (Oxford Business Group).
-In spite of economic diversification efforts, the country continues to depend on the Suez Canal for a large part of its foreign income.
-The total production of all petroleum products in Egypt reached 79.50 million tonnes in 2022, and in the same year 42 oil wells and 11 gas wells were discovered, according to a report by the country’s Ministry of Petroleum and Mineral Resources.
+With automotive manufacturing, steel, cotton cultivation, textile production and the construction industry, the secondary sector accounts for 32.1% of the GDP and employs 29% of the workforce (World Bank).
+Overall, the manufacturing sector alone accounts for 15% of GDP, whereas the mining industry accounts for only 1%, but is a strategic sector at the centre of the country’s development plan, as the government aims at increasing its share of GDP to 5% over the next two decades.
+Despite economic diversification efforts, the country continues to depend on the Suez Canal for a large part of its foreign income.
+Egypt's oil and gas industry is the key driver of the economy, accounting for more than one-fifth of GDP and standing as the country's largest industrial sector (data U.S. Trade Administration).
+Preliminary government data shows a production increase of 200 mmcf/d of natural gas and 39,000 bbl/d of oil between July and October 2024.
+Egypt’s non-petroleum industrial exports surged 73.8% to USD 32.5 billion in FY2023/2024, highlighting sectoral progress.

 Breakdown of Economic Activity By Sector Agriculture Industry Services